 Laura M. Schuch

-Prior to joining RCAP as a GIS Specialist in September 2017, Laura worked at the Northeast Ohio Regional Sewer District, in the GIS, Health & Hazards Lab at Kent State University, and in the Poverty Center at Case Western Reserve University.
+Prior to joining RCAP as a GIS Specialist in September 2017, Laura worked at the Northeast Ohio Regional Sewer District, in the GIS, Health & Hazards Lab at Kent State University, and in the Poverty Center at CWRU.
 She enjoys working on projects that mutually benefit people and the environment.
 Laura has a B.A. in Geography, a M.P.H. in Environmental Health and a Ph.D. in Geography from Kent State University

 Associated RCAP Personnel